Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Introduction

 The difficulty in obtaining a convincing detection of a dark matter core through the modelling of stellar kinematics is three-fold.
-Firstly, the kinematic and photometric samples of stars in the Milky Way dwarf spheroidals are typically small, owing partially to the already small stellar masses of these galaxies (typically < 10$^7 M_{\odot}$). \citet{chang_necib} and \citet{guerra_strigari} have shown that samples of $\sim 10^5$ stars are required for a convincing detection of a dark matter core.
-Secondly, the kinematic data is typically limited to the line-of-sight velocities, leading to a so-called mass-anisotropy degeneracy in the popular Jeans dynamical models, meaning that the uncertainty on the transverse motions of the stars translates to the uncertainty on the enclosed mass profile.
-Even with the proper motion data becoming available with Gaia \citep{gaia_edr3, gaia_edr3_pm}, most dwarfs of interest are too far away to allow for sufficiently small proper motion errors \citep{StrigariFrenkWhite_proper}; however, some works have combined the Gaia proper motions with Hubble to reduce these errors \citep{massari_draco,vitral_draco}.
-Finally, dynamical models (particularly those based on the Jeans equation) typically make a number of assumptions which are known to be broken in Milky Way's dwarf satellites: spherical symmetry \citep{McConnachie_2012}, dispersion-dominated internal motions \citep{dwarf_rotation} and dynamical equilibrium \citep{newberg_sag, fornax_merger}.
+Firstly, the kinematic data are typically limited to the line-of-sight velocities, leading to a so-called mass-anisotropy degeneracy in the popular Jeans dynamical models, meaning that the uncertainty on the transverse motions of the stars translates to the uncertainty on the enclosed mass profile.
+Even with the proper motion data becoming available with Gaia \citep{gaia_edr3, gaia_edr3_pm}, most dwarfs of interest are too far away to allow for sufficiently small proper motion errors \citep{StrigariFrenkWhite_proper}; however, some works have combined the Gaia proper motions with the Hubble Space Telescope data to reduce these errors \citep{massari_draco}, while some utilised the longer-baseline HST data, reaching deeper magnitude limits than Gaia \citep{vitral_draco, vitral_sculptor}.
+Secondly, the kinematic and photometric samples of stars in the Milky Way dwarf spheroidals are typically small, owing partially to the already small stellar masses of these galaxies (typically < 10$^7 M_{\odot}$). \citet{chang_necib} and \citet{guerra_strigari} have shown that samples of $\sim 10^5$ kinematic tracers are required for a convincing detection of a dark matter core\footnote{Although we note that these studies consider only a single available tracer population and only use the constraints of the second moment of the velocity distribution.}, although this may depend on core size.
+Finally, dynamical models (particularly those based on the Jeans equation) typically make a number of assumptions which are known to, or might to some extent, be broken in Milky Way's dwarf satellites, such as spherical symmetry \citep{McConnachie_2012} and dynamical equilibrium \citep{newberg_sag, fornax_merger}.
 This introduces a degree of scepticism in the interpretation of the results of dynamical models which do not account for these effects and has led several works to evaluate how cored or cuspy dark matter haloes are based on their densities below the half-light radius compared to $\Lambda$CDM predictions -- a quantity that can be evaluated more reliably than the innermost log-slope of the dark matter density distribution \citep{Read2_2019,gregory_tucana,binulator,charles,deleo}.
+Although rotation can be accounted for in Jeans and other types of models (e.g. \citealt{Zhu_2016}), its effects when modelling Milky Way's dwarf spheroidals are commonly assumed to be negligible, with observational studies confirming that rotation is typically insignificant compared to the velocity dispersion \citep{wheeler_rotation, dwarf_rotation}.
+The parameterization of the dynamical model and modelling technique can also lead to significant differences in the inferred dark matter distribution \citep{breaking_beta}.